BeAPI/beapi-frontend-framework/README.md

 ### Advanced Responsive Images

-You need to work in a wordpress environnement in order to make the BFF work with webpack for local dev.
+You need to work in a WordPress environnement in order to make the BFF work with webpack for local dev.
 To do that you need to install [Advanced Responsive Images](https://github.com/asadowski10/advanced-responsive-images) in your plugin folder.

 ## Installation